 Scripture Reading: Psalms 42 - 44 …

-The truth is that you and I need redemption every day of our lives.
+You and I need God every day of our lives.
 We have neither the wisdom nor the strength to survive spiritually, emotionally or even physically in this world without the grace of God, our Creator.
 Even those who do not know Him or believe in Him exist by His will and take their next breath by His sovereign decree.
 Were He to withhold His hand from us entirely we would simply cease to exist.
-For many, this is a frightening thought, impossible to comprehend, but for those who have come to know God as "Abba, Father," through the work of His Spirit within us, this is the greatest of all comforts!
-For God has sent a Redeemer, One who has both the wisdom and the power to save us, to rescue us … and His name is Jesus.
+For many, this is a frightening thought, but for those who have come to know God as "Abba, Father," through the work of His Spirit within us, this is the greatest of all comforts!
+For God has sent a Redeemer, One who has both the wisdom and the power to save us, to rescue us … and His name is Jesus!

 The writers of Psalms 42-44 did not know the name of Jesus, but they knew the name of God.
 They were among the privileged few in the world at this time, approximately one thousand years before Jesus' birth, who had heard of the God of Abraham, Isaac and Jacob.
 They sang songs of worship to Him and had seen His arm displayed in strength against their enemies.
 Theirs was a God who was real, who was alive and who was with those who cried out to Him.
 Yet, now it seemed that He was hiding His face, that He had rejected His people, that He had left them alone.
 Why?